benj-sic/BioNetworks/README.md

 ### 4.2 - Construction of Random Networks

-A cornerstone of comparing the topology of a network is by comparing it with sets of randomly constructed network.
+A cornerstone of comparing the topology of a network is comparison to sets of randomly constructed networks.
 The construct_rand_net() constructs a list of random networks with of similar weighted degree distribution based on Fabien Viger and Matthieu Latapy’s algorithm.